joemasilotti/turbolinks/README.md

 - _(good web citizen: works with back, reload automatically)_
 - Optimizes navigation automatically.
 No need to annotate links or specify which parts of the page should change.
 - No server-side cooperation necessary.
 Respond with full HTML pages, not fragments.
 - Instant navigation with caching.
-Recently-visited pages are redisplayed immediately and updated when a fresh response arrives.
+Turbolinks displays recently-visited pages immediately and updates them when a fresh response arrives.
 - Custom adapters allow for precise, fine-grained control of the navigation lifecycle.

 ## Supported Browsers